treszkai/treszkai.github.io/_posts/2018-02-27-courseworks.md

 categories: math, ML
 ---

-This page links to a few courseworks that I submitted through my academic career.
+This page links to a few courseworks that I submitted during my academic career.

 ## Mathematical logic